- 1 FBAR Instructions

 - 16 Need Help Finding an Experienced Offshore Tax Attorney?

 - 17 Golding & Golding: About Our International Tax Law Firm

 The Foreign Bank Account Reporting form known as the FBAR is due to be filed by US persons with offshore accounts.
 While the Form itself is not as complex as other IRS International Reporting Forms — FBAR Instructions published by the US Government tend to be unnecessarily complex.
 There are various FBAR Instructions & Guides published each year for FBAR Filing, but they are oftentimes complex, convoluted, and inaccurate.
 The IRS and FinCEN do not see eye-to-eye on what should be included on the form.
 Making matters worse, the Internal Revenue Service has increased enforcement of foreign accounts compliance.
 For U.S. persons with unreported offshore accounts, assets, and investments — may be subject to offshore fines and penalties for noncompliance.
 While the threshold filing requirements are relatively low, the penalties can be high.
 Even though the FBAR is less complicated than many other Department of Treasury reporting forms, it can still be difficult to complete.
 If you are out of compliance, it is important to note that the TRS has developed various FBAR Amnesty programs, which are collectively referred to as Offshore Voluntary Disclosure.

 10-Step FBAR Instruction Filing Guide

-These FBAR instructions are designed to assist you with understanding the FBAR, if you are filing for the current year not out of compliance for prior years.
-It is not intended for you to rely (or your tax professional) in actually filing the form.
+These FBAR instructions are designed to assist you with understanding the FBAR if you are filing for the current year not out of compliance for prior years.
+It is not intended for you to rely (or your tax professional) on to actually file the form.
 The summary is basic, and there are many other factors that may impact your specific filing, especially if it is a late filing.